ellereeeee/blog-posts/2018-01-16 The Beginner's Guide to ReactJS part 7.md

 #### Managing State with the `onChange` prop

 We must first introduce state to make it dynamic.
-Add state after at the beginning of the class body like this:
+Add state after the beginning of the class body like this:

 ```
   state = {error: null}